digicademy-chf/chf_map/README.md

 - License: GPL 3
 - Version: 0.0.2

 This TYPO3 extension implements a data model inpspired by [GeoJSON](https://datatracker.ietf.org/doc/html/rfc7946).
-All features can be serialised as valid GeoJSON.
+All geographical features can be serialised as valid GeoJSON.
 The extension also acts as a wrapper for [Leaflet](https://leafletjs.com/) and provides a plugin to show individual our groups of features as content elements in the frontend.
 Integrators may specify the map tiles or the image file to display using Leaflet.

 ## Setup